RealRajnish/ignou-backend/README.md

 ## Live Demo

+[Click here for client side](https://rj-cutepets.onrender.com/) [Alternate link](https://rj-cutepets.cyclic.app/)

+[Click here for admin side](https://cutepets-admin.onrender.com/)

+Demo Credentials for client:
+- user: abcd@gmail.com
+- password: abcd

-[Click here for client side](https://rj-cutepets.onrender.com/) [Alternate link](https://rj-cutepets.cyclic.app/) [Click here for admin side](https://cutepets-admin.onrender.com/) admin side is password protected please contact for demo password through any of social links, Here I have used render free-tier services which makes the server sleep on inactivity for a long time.
-It takes about 15-20 seconds to restart the server for first time.
+admin side is password protected please contact for a demo password through any of the social links, Here I have used render free-tier services which makes the server sleep on inactivity for a long time.
+It takes about 15-20 seconds to restart the server for the first time.
 So, kindly wait.

 ## socials